Equal Rights Amendment: Post-World War II developments (1940s–1960s)

-World War II was correlated with a rise supporters of the ERA.
+World War II was correlated with a rise in supporters of the ERA.
 Due to the war, many women had to take on untraditional roles at home and in the workforce.
 Protectionists were against the ERA because they believed women need to be treated differently than men, because they are biologically different.
 Women entered the workforce and proved they could handle working the same jobs as men, including joining the U.S. Armed Forces.
 Women were supporting their country, despite not being compensated or respected fairly.
 With the increased patriotism in the country people began to see the value of women being involved in their country.
 As the war continued, more opportunities for women to work opened up due to fewer men being available.
 The support for equality grew with this as women continued to prove their ability and willingness to work.

 Initial support from the Republican Party and the Hayden rider

 The Republican Party included support of the ERA in its platform beginning in 1940, renewing the plank every four years until 1980.
 The main support base for the ERA until the late 1960s was among middle class Republican women, while some Southern Democrats also supported it.

 In 1950 and 1953, the ERA was passed by the Senate with a provision known as "the Hayden rider", introduced by Arizona senator Carl Hayden.
 The Hayden rider added a sentence to the ERA to keep special protections for women: "The provisions of this article shall not be construed to impair any rights, benefits, or exemptions now or hereafter conferred by law upon persons of the female sex."
 By allowing women to keep their existing and future special protections, it was expected that the ERA would be more appealing to its opponents.
 Though opponents were marginally more in favor of the ERA with the Hayden rider, supporters of the original ERA believed it negated the amendment's original purpose—causing the amendment not to be passed in the House.

 ERA supporters were hopeful that the second term of President Dwight Eisenhower would advance their agenda.
 Eisenhower had publicly promised to "assure women everywhere in our land equality of rights," and in 1958, Eisenhower asked a joint session of Congress to pass the Equal Rights Amendment, the first president to show such a level of support for the amendment.
 However, the National Woman's Party found the amendment to be unacceptable and asked it to be withdrawn whenever the Hayden rider was added to the ERA.